thanhtt-demo/flink_examples/README.md

 To get started with our project, follow these steps:

 - Clone the Repository: Clone this repository to your local machine using git clone.
-- Setup AWS Environment: Set up your AWS account and configure necessary services such as Amazon MSK, AWS Kinesis Data Analytics, and IAM roles.
+- Setup AWS Environment: Set up your AWS account and configure necessary services such as EKS, ECS..., and IAM roles.
 - Deploy Examples: Follow the provided examples to deploy and configure Apache Kafka, Apache Flink, Kafka Connect, and other components on AWS infrastructure.
 - Experiment and Extend: Experiment with different configurations, adjust parameters, and extend the examples to fit your specific use cases and requirements.